Gauloises: Moto sponsorship

 Gauloises was the primary sponsor of the factory Yamaha team in 2004 and 2005, as well as the satellite Tech 3 team from 2001 until 2004 when they got sponsored by Fortuna in the MotoGP class.
 Gauloises was a major sponsor for teams in the Dakar Rally.
 Gauloises also sponsored various grand prix races on the MotoGP calendar, such as the Dutch TT, the Circuit de Barcelona-Catalunya and the Brno Circuit.

 Markets

-Gauloises is mainly sold in France, but also was or still is sold in Algeria, Argentina, Australia, Austria, Belarus, Belgium, Canada, Croatia, Czech Republic, Denmark, Georgia, Germany, Greece, Hungary, Israel, Italy, Luxembourg, Madagascar, Mexico, Morocco, Netherlands, Norway, Poland, Romania, Serbia, Slovenia, South Africa, Spain, Sweden, Switzerland, Syria, Thailand, Tunisia, Ukraine, and United Arab Emirates.
+Gauloises is mainly sold in France, but also was or still is sold in Algeria, Argentina, Australia, Austria, Belarus, Belgium, Canada, Croatia, Czech Republic, Denmark, Georgia, Germany, Greece, Hungary, Israel, Italy, Luxembourg, Madagascar, Mexico, Morocco, the Netherlands, Norway, Poland, Romania, Serbia, Slovenia, South Africa, Spain, Sweden, Switzerland, Syria, Thailand, Tunisia, Ukraine, and the United Arab Emirates.

 Gauloises is no longer available in the United Kingdom or in Russia.